Why we love to Discover Your Strengths

-Once you’re both/all complete, you might print them off or use our strengths cards (print or recreate) with your top 24 strengths.
-Encourage your child to check out the information about their strengths (rather than focussing on just the ‘names’) as, some of the names seem ‘strange’ but their meaning gives lots more context and can really help us understand what our top strengths mean.
+Once you have both/all completed the surveys, you might print them off or use our strengths cards (print or recreate) with your top 24 strengths.
+Encourage your child to check out the information about their strengths (rather than focussing on just the ‘names’) as, some of the names seem ‘strange’ but their meaning gives lots more context and can really help us understand what our top strengths are.

 Let your child know that while they have top strengths, they actually have all 24 strengths – some are just stronger than others.
 Just because a strength is number 24 on the list, doesn’t mean you don’t possess it, and we can all grow and develop strengths.

 It’s also handy to know that behind the scenes, you might have two or three strengths come out with the same top score!
 It’s better to focus on your top five, aka your ‘signature’ strengths then to get too hung up on what comes in at number one.

 - Discuss times when we can ‘tap into’ specific strengths and use our strengths to reach goals, form strong friendships and face issues that come our way.

 - Discuss whether they knew these were their top or ‘signature’ strengths and how do they feel about them?

 - Look at old photos for examples of when they've used different strengths and you may be able to see these in action!

 - Ask whether they have any goals and together discuss which of their strengths could use to help reach these.